PPL GUIDE (EASA PRIVATE PILOTS LICENCE)

 HOW MUCH DOES IT COST?

 Whether you are a student or a license holder, there is a membership fee of £40 per month payable by standing order on the first of every month.
 We have a variety of aircraft on which you can learn to fly.
 Hire of the aircraft is paid directly to Take Flight Aviation and instruction is paid directly to the instructor.
-The cheapest aircraft you can learnt to fly in is the Cessna 152 which is £109 per hour for the aircraft hire and £40 per hour for an instructor; a total of £139 per hour.
-There's no additional surcharge or landing fees as with some operators, with the only exception being night training, which attracts £10 per sortie fee payable to the airfield.
+The cheapest aircraft you can learnt to fly in is the Cessna 152 which is £129 per hour for the aircraft hire and £40 per hour for an instructor; a total of £169 per hour.
+There's no additional surcharge or landing fees as with some operators, with the only exception being night training, which attracts additional fees.

 Other extras to be aware of are the PPL skills test fee taken at the end of your course which is payable directly to the examiner, CAA license application fee and charge for your medical examination.
 The CAA have some new webpages that form part of a new private pilot licensing portal that will continue to be developed over the coming months which can also provide you with some guidance.
 There's a link to the CAA web site on our resources page for more information.